| home | catalogue | history | references | appendix |

 There are

-other ways of shooting with boards of much larger proportions, but as the
+ways of shooting with boards of much larger proportions, but

-methods are not carried out in this country I will refrain from describing
+are not carried out in this country I will refrain from

 to one's water craft, is trick or fancy shooting.